Best Blue Mountains Hikes Near Public Transport

 Best Blue Mountains Look Outs near Public Transport

-If you’re after more great spots to spend a day in the Blue Mountains, maybe with a little less hiking, check out these spectacular Blue Mountains lookouts.
-All of these Blue Mountains lookouts are easy to get to from public transport meaning all you have to do is pack the picnic and get on the train.
+If you’re after more great spots to spend a day in the Blue Mountains, maybe with a little less hiking, check out the spectacular Blue Mountains lookouts in this list of day trips near Sydney.
+All of the Blue Mountains lookouts in the mix over there are easy to get to from public transport, meaning all you have to do is pack the picnic and get on the train.